StemVibrations/STEM/docs/tutorials.rst

 For setting up the model, Model class is imported from stem.model.
 And for setting up the soil material, OnePhaseSoil, LinearElasticSoil, SoilMaterial, SaturatedBelowPhreaticLevelLaw classes are imported.
-In this tutorial, a train model load (UVEC or user-defined vehicle) is used on top of the embankment.
-UvecLoad class is imported from stem.load.
+In this tutorial, a train model load (modelled using the UVEC) is used on top of the embankment.
+For this purpose, the UvecLoad class is imported from stem.load.

 To define the default track geometry and material properties, the DefaultMaterial is imported.
 As for setting the boundary conditions, DisplacementConstraint class is imported from stem.boundary.
 For setting up the solver settings, necessary classes are imported from stem.solver.